-B. Defendant Timely Requested Trial by Jury.
+B. Defendants Timely Requested Trial by Jury.

-Kutak included a demand for jury trial in the Motion, which was filed before an answer was due or filed.18 Fed.
+Defendants included a demand for jury trial in the Motion, which was filed before an answer was due or filed.
+Fed.
 R. Civ.
 P. 38(b) provides that on any issue triable by a jury, a party may demand a jury trial by serving the other parties with a written demand "no later than 14 days after the last pleading directed to the issue is served."
-In the Tenth Circuit, the demand for jury trial should be combined with the request to withdraw reference.19 The demand was timely.
+In the Tenth Circuit, the demand for jury trial should be combined with the request to withdraw reference.
+In this case, Defendants included their demand for jury trial in their Motion to withdraw reference, which was filed before the answer date.
+The demand was timely under F.R.
+Civ.
+P. 38(b).

-C. There is no Mutual Consent to Trial by Jury in this Court.
+C. There is no Mutual Consent to Trial by Jury.

-Kutak has not consented in writing to the Bankruptcy Court's conduct of a jury trial.
+Defendants have not consented in writing to the Bankruptcy Court's conduct of a jury trial.